 - Carbohydrates: 14.8 g

 - Cholesterol: 2.9 mg

 - 500 grams of plain cookies, like Marias (on Latino markets) or plain butter cookies

 - 1 can condensed milk

 - Grind the cookies very finely using a food processor or put them in a bag and crush using the rolling pin.
 My grandmother has a manual grinder that we use for this.

-- Place crushed cookies in a large bowl and add 3/4 of the can of condensed milk, mix with a spoon, then by hand, add more condensed milk if necessary the idea is to be able to form a sticky dough, use more than you think you need, because they dry out a little after being form.
-Take spoonfuls and form balls working with your hands, rolled in cocoa powder and place in paper cups.
+- Place crushed cookies in a large bowl and add 3/4 of the can of condensed milk, mix with a spoon, then by hand, add more condensed milk if necessary the idea is to be able to form a sticky dough, use more than you think you need because they dry out a little after being form.
+Take spoonfuls and form balls working with your hands, roll in cocoa powder, and place in paper cups.

 - Serve.
 Stored in an airtight container up to 3 days last.